ankanpratik/Gigabyte-Z490-AORUS-Pro-AX-EFI-OpenCore/README.md

 - [x] Shutdown
 - [x] Restart
 - [x] Facetime + iMessages
-- [x] Handoff
+- [x] Handoff, Sidecar through USB, Continuity
 - [x] Upgrading to newer MacOS versions.
-I had upgraded from Catalina to Big Sur to recently Monterey, without any issues!
+I had upgraded from Catalina to Big Sur to recently Ventura, without any issues!
+- [x] Sleep (use this fantastic guide by SchmockLord (https://github.com/SchmockLord/Hackintosh-Intel-i9-10900k-Gigabyte-Z490-Vision-D)
 </br>

 ## [💔] What Doesn't Work
-- [ ] Sleep is a hit/miss when using iMacPro1,1.
-Sometimes the system Sleeps automatically but never works when forced. iMac20,1 works 90% of the time.
-- [ ] (Outside my control) Onboard LAN support has been removed for Intel i225V.
-If you require that, don't upgrade to Monterey.
-- [ ] (Outside my control) Airdrop.
+- [ ] (Outside my control) Airdrop / Universal Control using Itwlm.
 You'll need a native compatible PCIe card, like Fenvi TV919 for it to work.
-If you have that, remove BlueToolFixup.kext, IntelBluetoothFirmware.kext and IntelBluetoothInjector.kext.
+If you have that, remove AirportItlwm.kext, IntelBTPatcher.kext, IntelBluetoothFirmware.kext and BlueToolFixup.kext.
-- [ ] [WIP] iGPU doesn't work when using iMac20,1 as a headless accelarator. dGPU always works as its natively supported.
 </br>

 ## [🚨] Warning